AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1- Artificial Intelligence

-Artificial intelligence applications can undertake simple but time-consuming tasks in education to ease the workload of educators or school staff.
-They can also be used to deliver an improved and custom learning experience to students.
+Artificial intelligence applications can undertake simple but time-consuming educational tasks to ease the workload of educators or school staff.
+They can also be used to deliver students an improved and custom learning experience.
 The applications include:

 Improving student performance